amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 *   it needs to be able to be installed easily by the end-user
 *   it should be modifiable fairly easily (i.e., if a user does not like a particular rule set it should be able to be turned off)
 *   it needs to explain why it raising the flags it raises

+We have identified several features implicit to the problem of error detection and correction in general, and of language linting specifically.

 Large scale problems require scalable resources